 Any vital document is annoying to lose.
-These are items like a birth certificate, marriage certificate, or a social security card.
+These are items like birth certificates, marriage certificates, or social security cards.
 These are important items you need for applying for jobs, credit cards, or loans.

 When you’re moving, make sure these documents are kept somewhere safe, like a specially marked folder or binder.
-Keep these items close with you at all times during your move.
+Keep these items close to you at all times during your move.

-Nowadays, we tend to store photos on computers, memory cards, or through cloud storage, but some photos we only physical copies of.
-These could be inherited from our grandparents, or a deceased loved one, which makes them irreplaceable.
+Nowadays, we tend to store photos on computers, memory cards, or cloud storage, but we only have physical copies of some photos.
+These could be inherited from our grandparents or a deceased loved one, which makes them irreplaceable.

 Your photobooks should be stored in a box designated for important items and should be one of the first things you take with you during a move.
 You’ll want to make sure they are well protected too.